nccurry/terraform-provider-ignition/website/docs/d/filesystem.html.md

 * `options` - (Optional) Any additional options to be passed to the format-specific mkfs utility.

-* `path` - (Optional) The mount-point of the filesystem.
-A non-null entry indicates that the filesystem has already been mounted by the system at the specified path.
-This is really only useful for _/sysroot_.
+* `path` - (Optional) The mount-point of the filesystem while Ignition is running relative to where the root filesystem will be mounted.
+This is not necessarily the same as where it should be mounted in the real root, but it is encouraged to make it the same.

 ## Attributes Reference